cameronbroe/cameronbroe/README.md

 ### Hi, I'm Cameron Roe

-I am currently a Senior Full-Stack Engineer at @Audibene-GMBH helping people hear better through telemedicine solutions.
+I am currently a Software Engineer II at @teamookla helping measure the Internet.
 I also tinker with various toy projects in my free time and love learning new programming languages.
 I also do a bit of blogging about various things I learn and want to share.
 Lately, I have been enjoying hacking on GitHub Actions and using it to do awesome things with other GitHub features.

 You can read my blog at https://cameronbroe.com